auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 32-byte initial generator state.

-Note a trivial collision can be obtained by feeding an output block back into the Header parameter and by incrementing the counter by one, which is the same thing as the next output block.
-There are other issues the Header parameter is associated with, but it is also not particularly difficult to use safely: see the reference implementation's API documentation for details and suggestions.
+Note a trivial collision can be obtained by feeding an output block back into the `EchoHeader` parameter and by incrementing the counter by one, which is the same thing as the next output block.
+There truncation and other issues that the `EchoHeader` parameter is associated with, but it is also not particularly difficult to use safely: see the reference implementation's API documentation for details and suggestions.

 Very much like HKDF-SHA256, these final steps perform no key-stretching, so they are very fast relative to the computations required to compute the seed.